Next-Generation Compiler Technologies

 By

-Steve Hikida, Intel VP and GM of Compiler Engineering and James Brodman, Principal Engineer of Compiler Engineering speak about the future of compilers.
+Steve Hikida, vice president and general manager of Compiler Engineering at Intel, and James Brodman, principal engineer of Compiler Engineering at Intel discuss the future of compilers.

-Collectively, Steve and James have 40+ years’ experience and influence in the realm (and art) of compiler technology.
-I was fortunate enough to sit down with both of them as a follow-up to their Innovation 2022 session (Next Generation Compiler Technology) to get their PoVs on how these fundamental tools of software development have evolved and where they’re going next.
+Collectively, Steve and James have over 40 years of experience and influence in the realm (and art) of compiler technology.
+I was fortunate enough to sit down with both of them as a follow-up to their Innovation 2022 session (Next Generation Compiler Technology) to get their perspectives on how these fundamental tools of software development have evolved and where they're going next.

 Don Badie: What's causing the renewed interest in compilers now?